slub/ocrd_kitodo/README.md

         mv ./ocrd/manager/id_rsa.pub ./ocrd/controller/authorized_keys

-- Unzip `./_resources/data.zip` to `./_resources/data` to provide the examples and Kitodo.Production configuration files.
+- Copy contents of `./_resources/kitodo` and `./_resources/kitodo` to `./kitodo/overwrites` to provide the examples and Kitodo.Production configuration files.

 - Follow the instructions in [the next section](#ocr-d-models) to install OCR models on the Controller.